 And there you have it!
 A love for tea and a search for independence brought us the curation of Irish Breakfast.

-In honour of tea lovers who enjoy their strong steeps, we’ve included a bonus brew of Irish Breakfast tea in March’s tea box.
+In honour of tea lovers who enjoy their strong steeps, we’ve included a package of Irish Breakfast tea in March’s curation this month.
 If you’d like to enjoy a classic Irish tea time with this blend, make sure to add a splash of milk and enjoy with a biscuit.